A4ANK/ansible_roles/README.md

 # Ansible roles

-## This repo contains ansible(DevOps) roles to automate tasks on linux OS [tested on CentOS distribution of Linux].
+## This repo contains ansible roles to automate tasks on linux OS [tested on CentOS distribution of Linux].